eluzix/claritus-website/content/_index.md

 ##Assets

-assetsTitle: All Your Assets in One Place
+assetsTitle: All your assets in one place

-assetsText: With Claritus you can easily track ALL of your assets and investments  and have an automatic clear view of your holdings, without using spreadsheets and without needing a Finance Master’s degree!
+assetsText: It’s time to take control of your assets and with Claritus you can easily track ALL of your assets and investments!
+You will have an automatic and clear view of your holdings, without using spreadsheets and without needing a degree in finance!!

 ##Private secure

 secureTitle: Private & Secure

-secureText: Your privacy and security are our top priorities.
-All data is encrypted and stored according to the highest standards.
-With Claritus, your data is for your eyes only.
+secureText: Your privacy, security and anonymity are our top priorities.
+All of your information is secure and encrypted at all times.
+We really mean at all times!
+Your data is fully encrypted at rest and in- transit.
+All of your information and credentials are always safe with Claritus!

 ##Cover financials

 coverFinancialsTitle: Covers more than 17,000 financial institutions

-coverFinancialsText: More than 17,000 global financial institutions, brokerages, and other financial organizations provide real-time data.
+coverFinancialsText: Claritus supports more than 17,000 global financial institutions, brokerages, and other financial organizations to provide automatic and up-to-date data.

 ##Benchmark

 benchmarkTitle: Benchmark yourself against others

-benchmarkText: Use our comparison feature to see how your allocation compared to other investors similar to your strategy.
+benchmarkText: Use our comparison feature to see how your allocation compares to other investors similar to you.
 Share insights, investing ideas and strategies every day.

 ##Feedbacks